Near.

 we’re owed what lies beyond

-the fingers’ span.
+the fingers’ reach.

 To roam and wander